Nematicity-enhanced superconductivity in systems with a non-Fermi liquid behavior: Nematicity and non-Fermi liquid behavior

-The filling dependent instabilities can be further tracked in the momentum distribution function plotted in panels (d-f) in Fig.~\ref{fig:chis_nk_tp015}(middle rows).
+We start with presenting the momentum distribution function plotted in panels (a-c) in Fig.~\ref{fig:chis_nk_tp015}(top rows).
 For a system with a well-defined Fermi surface, $\ave{n_{k}}$ should take the value of unity~(zero) inside~(outside) the Fermi surface for $T\rightarrow0$.
-For all band fillings in our results, the maximum of the momentum-dependent distribution function is below unity.
-Numerically, ${\rm max}\ave{n_{k}} \approx 0.92$ in the electron-doped $\ave{n}=0.9$ [Fig.~\ref{fig:chis_nk_tp015}(f)], at half-filling ${\rm max}\ave{n_{k}} \approx 0.89$ (e), and ${\rm max}\ave{n_{k}} \approx 0.85$ at $\ave{n}=0.9$ below half-filling (d).
+For all band fillings in our results, the maxima of the momentum-dependent distribution function are below unity.
+The system exhibits a filling-dependent degrading of $C_{6}$ down to a twofold $C_{2}$ symmetry in $\ave{n_{k}}$.
+Namely, we have here an emergence of nematicity, or a {\it Pomeranchuk instability}.
+The breaking of $C_{6}$ is seen to occur even right at half-filling, while the electron-doped case shows a preserved $C_{6}$.

 To quantify the broken $C_{6}$ symmetry, we introduce point-group resolved Pomeranchuk order parameters defined as $ \xi_{d_{x^2-y^2}} = \sum_{\bolds{k}} d_{x^2-y^2} (\bolds{k}) n_{\bolds{k}} $ and $ \xi_{d_{xy}} = \sum_{\bolds{k}} d_{xy}(\bolds{k}) n_{\bolds{k}}, $ with $\sum_{\bolds{k}}=1$~\cite{Kiesel2013}.
 The form factors, $d_{x^2-y^2}=\cos(k_x)-\cos(\sqrt{3}k_y/2)\cos(k_x/2)$ and $d_{xy}=\sqrt{3}\sin(\sqrt{3}k_y/2)\sin(k_x/2)$, describe the distortion of the Fermi surface in the point group $C_{6}$, and $\xi$ is a real number with values between zero (when $C_{6}$ is preserved) and unity.